-Repeat offenders who have more than one interlibrary loan overdue or lost book will be able to place requests for an additional interlibrary loan, but the patron will not be allowed to take the book from the library.
+Repeat offenders who have more than one interlibrary loan overdue or lost book will not be able to place requests for an additional interlibrary loan until the matter is resolved.

 Patrons will follow the policies of any participating library which allows books to be loaned.
 If they do not follow these policies, they will no longer be able to use the interlibrary loan service, and use of their Donald W. Reynolds Library card may be revoked.